-General for 2022 and other pending audit reports are given expeditious consideration.
-The PAC should also involve civil society and media actors when reviewing audit reports and ensure its resolutions reflect the experiences and feedback from citizen groups particularly those who are victims of audit findings and other public accountability gaps.
+The PAC should also continue to involve civil society and media actors when reviewing audit reports and ensure its resolutions reflect the experiences and feedback from citizen groups particularly those who are victims of audit findings and other public accountability gaps.
+CS/MEDIA ACTORS MUCH INVOLVED IN THE AUDIT PROCESS Civil society and media actors are less involved in the audit process of Zamfara State.